iporepos/flare/_sources/principles.rst.txt

 .. seealso::

-    Check out the :ref:`Concepts <concepts>` page for practical details.
+    Check out the :ref:`Reference <reference>` page for all technical details.

 .. _principles-summary: